sonos/torch-to-nnef/docs/why_nnef.md

     Last official update: **`v1.0.5` on 2022-02**

-## :rocket: NNEF Extensions in Tract
+## :rocket: NNEF Extensions in tract

 1. **Supports Text and Signal Models**